2024 Solar Incentives Guide for Burlingame, CA - Tax Credits & Rebates

 EcoWatch's Burlingame, CA Solar Incentives FAQs

-Specific incentives, including those run by the California government or by your county/municipality, sometimes have additional qualifications.
-Speak with your local Burlingame solar installer to discover what incentives your project may qualify for.
+Specific incentives, including those run by the California government or by your county/municipality, may have additional qualifications.
+Speak with your local Burlingame solar installer to learn more about what incentives your project will qualify for.

-How much will a solar system save me annually on my electric bill in Burlingame?
+How much will a solar system save me on my electric bill in Burlingame annually?

 You can decrease your carbon footprint by 250 pounds of CO2 annually when you install solar panels.
-This adds up to roughly 5,000 pounds in 20 years.
-In addition, solar power is a renewable energy source, meaning that making the switch reduces the drain on our planet's resources.
+This adds up to approximately 5,000 pounds over 20 years.
+Solar is also a renewable energy source, which means that switching your home over reduces the drain on our planet's resources.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.